nzhoward/daily-coding-problem/README.md

 Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.

 [Solution](https://github.com/nzhoward/daily-coding-problem/blob/master/solutions/day19.py)

 ---
+### Day 20 [Easy]
+This problem was asked by Google.

+Given two singly linked lists that intersect at some point, find the intersecting node.
+The lists are non-cyclical.

+For example, given A = 3 -> 7 -> 8 -> 10 and B = 99 -> 1 -> 8 -> 10, return the node with value 8.

+In this example, assume nodes with the same value are the exact same node objects.

+Do this in O(M + N) time (where M and N are the lengths of the lists) and constant space.

+---